 This analysis modifier identifies all dislocation line defects in an atomistic crystal, determines their Burgers vectors, and outputs a line representation of the dislocations.
 The modifier implements the so-called Dislocation Extraction Algorithm (DXA), a computational method developed by the author of OVITO.
 The original DXA method has been described in the paper

-The current implementation in OVITO follows a newer, more general approach, which has been developed in a follow-up paper:
+The current implementation in OVITO follows a newer, more general approach, which has been published in a follow-up paper:

-Please cite the latter reference when using the Dislocation analysis modifier.
+Please cite the latter reference when using dislocation analysis results in your work.
 A short overview on how the DXA works can be found at the end of this page.

 The DXA transforms the original atomistic representation of a dislocated crystal into a line-based representation of the dislocation network.
 It determines the Burgers vector of each dislocation and identifies dislocation junctions.
 The algorithm can recognize partial dislocations and also certain secondary grain boundary dislocations (e.g. twinning dislocations in FCC).

 Note that, even though the implementation of the DXA in OVITO is highly optimized, the algorithm is computationally expensive and requires sufficient working memory.
-The minimum memory requirement is 1 kilobyte per input atom!
-Thus, to analyze a dataset with 1 million atoms at least 1 GB of free memory is required.
+The approximate memory requirement is 1 kilobyte per input atom!
+Thus, to analyze a dataset with 1 million atoms up to 1 GB of free memory is required.